 More about Jordan Wheeler

-Jordan Wheeler is a Classic Physique Bluestar Nutraceuticals athlete and is regularly seen on their social media channels.
+Jordan Wheeler is a Classic Physique IFBB Pro and Bluestar Nutraceuticals athlete.
+He is regularly seen on their social media channels.
 He is the founder of the “90-day cheat your way to chiseled program” and is focused on redefining the dad bod physique with his clients.

 More about Dominique Clare

 Dominique Clare is the founder of Sports and Fitness Digest.
-He is also a fitness coach and blogger.
-You may have seen working with companies like MusclePharm and BPI Sports.
+He is also a blogger and fitness coach.
+You may have seen him in fitness ads or on social media working with companies like MusclePharm, BPI Sports, and Gainful.